 Run the getdist-gui script to run the graphical user interface.
 This requires PySide or PySide2 to be installed, but will run on Windows, Linux and Mac.

 It allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.

-It can open chain files in a selected directry (and also paramgrid directories as show above).
+It can open chain files under a selected directry structure (and also paramgrid directories as show above).
 See the intro for a description of chain file formats.
 A grid of sample chains files can be downloaded here, after downloading a file just unzip and open the main directory in the GUI.